 The successful catapult test of Northrop Grumman’s X-47B Unmanned Combat Air System Demonstrator (UCAS-D) could prove important for both unmanned and manned naval aviation, U.S. Navy officers said after the May 14 launch from the aircraft carrier USS George H.W.
 Bush, in a Navy test range area some 100 mi. off the Virginia coast.
 The launch of X-47B AV-2, at a weight of 41,000 lb. and an end speed of 171 kt., was followed by two approaches to the ship leading to intentional wave-offs, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "X-47B Tech Could Benefit Manned And Unmanned Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "X-47B Tech Could Benefit Manned And Unmanned Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.